alanvardy/tod/docs/usage.md

 # Get the next task for a project
 tod task next

+# Comment on the current (next) task
+tod task comment

 # Go through tasks with an interactive prompt, completing them in order of importance one at a time.
 tod list process